cicada-lang/lambda-disco/docs/tests/nat-self.md

 We get `Nat` by making the target of `ind-Nat`'s type the **self type**.

+- This trick of shifting one argument, is just like the trick between `factorial` and `factorial-wrap`.

 This is derivable from the definition of `ind-Nat`, which just apply the `target` to the reset of the arguments.